KevCaz/thesis/man/intro.md

 > "The flaws of the book lie in its oversimplification and incompleteness, which are endemic to most efforts at theory and synthesis."

-Preface de 67 :

-> Now we both call ourselves Biogeographers and are unable to see any real distinction between biogeography and ecology

 Diminuer la composante historqiue à la recherche de loi et j'ajouterais aussi simple soit elle raffiner par la suite